 Joshua Silverman has been our director since September 6, 2018 and currently serves as Chairman of the Board.
 Prior to the completion of the Merger, Mr. Silverman was also the lead independent director.
 Mr. Silverman currently serves as the managing member of Parkfield Funding LLC.
 Mr. Silverman was the co-founder, and a principal and managing partner of Iroquois Capital Management, LLC ("Iroquois"), an investment advisory firm.
-Since its inception in 2003 until July 2016, Mr. Silverman served as cochief investment officer of Iroquois.
+Since its inception in 2003 until July 2016, Mr. Silverman served as co-chief investment officer of Iroquois.
 While at Iroquois, he designed and executed complex transactions, structuring and negotiating investments in both public and private companies and has often been called upon by the companies solve inefficiencies as they relate to corporate structure, cash flow, and management.
 From 2000 to 2003, Mr. Silverman served as co-chief investment officer of Vertical Ventures, LLC, a merchant bank.
 Prior to forming Iroquois, Mr. Silverman was a director of Joele Frank, a boutique consulting firm specializing in mergers and acquisitions.
 Previously, Mr. Silverman served as assistant press secretary to the president of the United States.
-Mr. Silverman currently serves as a director of Ayro Inc., Protagenic Therapeutics, and Neurotrope, Inc., all of which are public companies.
+Mr. Silverman currently serves as a director of Ayro Inc., Pharmacyte, Inc., Synaptogenix, Inc. and Petros Pharmaceutical, Inc., all of which are public companies.
 He previously served as a director of National Holdings Corporation from July 2014 through August 2016 and as a director of Marker Therapeutics, Inc. from August 2016 until October 2018.
 Mr. Silverman received his B.A. from Lehigh University in 1992.
+Mr. Silverman's qualifications to sit on the Board include his experience as an investment banker, management consultant and as a director of numerous public companies.

 Jude Uzonwanne has been our director since April 16, 2021.
-Mr. Uzonwanne is currently a Principal with ZS Associates, Inc., a consulting and professional services firm focusing on consulting, software and technology that provides services for clients in the private equity, healthcare, and technology industries, a position he has held since January 2021.
+Mr. Uzonwanne is currently the Chief Business Officer for 54gene, Inc., a US based biopharmaceutical company focused on developing new genomic based drugs.
+Prior to 54gene, he was a Principal with ZS Associates, Inc., a consulting and professional services firm focusing on consulting, software and technology that provides services for clients in the private equity, healthcare, and technology industries, a position he has held since January 2021.
 Prior to joining ZS Associates, Mr. Uzonwanne was a Principal at IQVIA, Inc. from 2018 to 2020, where he served as the head of the firm's US Financial Investors Consulting practice and as management consulting lead for IQVIA's service to a top-6 global pharmaceutical company and select emerging biopharmaceutical companies.
-Prior to joining IQVIA, Mr. Uzonwanne served as Vice President (Associate Partner) at EY-Parthenon LLP from 2016 to 2018, where he managed teams advising corporate and private equity investors on a range of commercial due diligence targets in healthcare strategies and advised clients on growth accelerating strategies and investments, Principal (Associate Partner) at Bain & Company from 2015 to 2016, where he led cross-border teams advising corporate, private equity and government clients on their Africa growth strategies, Associate Partner at Dalberg Global Development Advisers in 2015, where he managed project teams advising a range of PE and corporate clients on healthcare investments and M&A strategy in emerging markets and the United States, and Deputy Director, Strategy, of the Bill and Melinda Gates Foundation, where he led the Foundation's Africa strategy team advising its C-level and trustee leadership and program teams on winning in its core Africa market.
+Prior to joining IQVIA, Mr. Uzonwanne served as Vice President (Associate Partner) at EY-Parthenon LLP from 2016 to 2018, where he managed teams advising corporate and private equity investors on a range of commercial due diligence targets in healthcare strategies and advised clients on growth accelerating strategies and investments.
+Prior to this role, Mr. Uzonwanne has worked for several other companies including Bain & Company, Dalberg Global Development Advisers, the Bill and Melinda Gates Foundation, and Monitor Group.
 Since 2019, Mr. Uzonwanne has served as a member of the board of directors of Bonita Foods, a privately held emerging market specialty food and snacks company.
 Mr. Uzonwanne is a graduate of Swarthmore College (double Honors B.A in Economics and Political Science).
-Mr. Uzonwanne's qualifications to sit on the board of directors of the combined company include his experience as a corporate strategy and transaction services adviser in the healthcare and industrials sector, including extensive experience in life sciences across oncology, rare and specialty diseases, and broad therapeutic areas including central nervous system, reproductive health, cardiology, diabetes and kidney diseases, his understanding of complex commercial and mergers and acquisitions transactions, and his experience working with emerging biotech and traditional pharmaceutical clients in key global life sciences markets including the US, China, EU5, UK and multiple emerging markets.
+Mr. Uzonwanne's qualifications to sit on the Board include his experience as a corporate strategy and transaction services adviser in the healthcare markets globally.